Max Rooke: Personal life

 In November 2006, Rooke made the decision to officially change his legal name to Max.
-Rooke's middle name at birth was Maxwell and both his grandfathers were known as Max, which led to a fondness of the name as the main reason behind the change.
-He also sported a new wild 1970's hairstyle and beard.
-Rooke was known by the new name in all official AFL records from the 2007 season onwards, in the same vein of the Western Bulldog's Brian Lake's name change from his original "Brian Harris".
+Rooke's middle name at birth was Maxwell, and both of his grandfathers were known as Max, which led to a fondness of the name being the main reason behind the change.
+He also sported a wild 1970s-style hairstyle and beard.
+Rooke was known by the new name in all official AFL records from the 2007 season onwards.

+Concussion history and class action against the AFL

+Rooke claims that he had about 20 to 30 concussions throughout his nine-year career, according to an AFL class-action writ.
+In a suit reminiscent to that of the NFL, Rooke is the lead plaintiff in a class-action lawsuit filed in the Supreme Court of Victoria in March 2023 on behalf of players employed by one or more AFL clubs between 1985 and 14 March 2023 who either suffered concussion or suffered damage from concussions, with the lawsuit seeking up to A$1 billion compensation for alleged long-term concussion damage to AFL players.